udacity/CarND-Term1-Starter-Kit/README.md

-arND Term1 Starter Kit
+CarND Term1 Starter Kit
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 The purpose of this project is to provide unified software dependency support for students enrolled in Term 1 of the [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

 Python 3 is used for entirety of term 1.